byteAgenten/archer-callouts/README.md

 # archer-callouts

-The **archer-callouts.js** is a small javascript library for easily creating fancy callout elements.
+The **archer-callouts.js** is a small javascript library to easily create fancy callout elements.
-Basically, designed for the use in archer graphics it is completely independent from the archer-graphics.js library and can be used by its own in any html website.
+Basically it is designed for the use in archer graphics, however it is completely independent from the archer-graphics.js library and can be used by its own in any html website.

-Even if the implementation is not perfect yet, it is already good enough for the most usual use cases.
+Even if the implementation is not perfect yet, it is already good enough for the most common use cases.

-The following issues have to be done for the first major release:
+The following issues are still to be done for the first major release:
 -	Improve render performance
 -	Remove unused legacy code
 -	Refactor code for better readability